nyergler/nyergler.github.io/content/posts/2007-02-24-tagging-in-wordpress.md

 ---
 Dear LazyWeb,

-<span class="caps">OK</span>, I’m convinced.
+OK, I’m convinced.
 Heirarchical categories for blogging are a pain in the ass.
-I’d rather tag things, and like that [WordPress][1]  automagically add <tt class="docutils literal"><span class="pre">rel="tag"</span></tt> to my category links.
+I’d rather tag things, and like that [WordPress][1]  automagically add `<span class="pre">rel="tag"` to my category links.
 But I hate the check box selector, since I can type faster than I can mouse.
 Is there a plugin that will give me a single text field in the editor which:

 <ul class="simple">
   <li>